All the way back in 2016, my church decided it was time to begin our

 - SHE. [irritated scoff]

-Tell many a Christian that today’s the 11th day of Christmas, and that’s the response you’ll get from them.
-The irritated scoff.
-Christmas ended last month.
-And good riddance.
+Tell many a Christian today’s the 11th day of Christmas, and this is the response you’ll get: The irritated scoff.
+To their minds, Christmas ended last month, and good riddance.
 They were so done with the holiday once Christmas dinner was over.
-And if they weren’t, the hassle of returning Christmas gifts did it for ’em.
+And if they weren’t, the hassle of returning their Christmas gifts—or the credit card bill—did it for ’em.

 Like I said